dita-semia/org.dita-semia.image-convert/README.md

 ## Parameters (ant properties):
 - **dita-semia.image-convert.activate**

-  Switch to aktivate this preprocessing step.
+  Switch to activate this preprocessing step.
 Needs to be set to true.

 - **dita-semia.image-convert.dest-format**